DZG-MELODY/dzg-vscode-extension-packs/dzg-packs-vue2/vsc-extension-quickstart.md

-# extension pack of dzg for vue developing
+# extension pack of dzg for vue2 developing